Bedside lamps…should they match?

 Our Illinois Master Bedroom

 Our master in the new house has no ceiling lights, only a ceiling fan (which is a whole other discussion) and we needed more than one source of light in the room.
 I had a pretty lamp that I bought on clearance at Hobby Lobby, that I wanted to keep, so I tried to look for a twin.
 I spent a fair amount of time looking but never found a match so I reluctantly started a search for 2 matching lamps.
-What I found was that the style I was looking for was pretty expensive, especially when buying 2, and I didn’t want to spend a small fortune, so I went in a different direction.
+What I found was that the style I was looking for was pretty expensive, especially when buying 2.
+I didn’t want to spend a small fortune on lamps so I went in a different direction.

 Master in the New House